Try Crispy Baked Tofu Bowls with sweet potatoes and kale for a hearty and satisfying vegan dinner.

 - 1 teaspoon soy sauce or tamari/liquid aminos

 - 2 tablespoons grapeseed oil or as needed to coat pan

 - 3 cups chopped sweet potatoes (about 2 medium chopped into 1-inch pieces)

 - Toasted pecans or walnuts

 - Dried cherries or cranberries

-Whisk coconut oil, cider vinegar, cumin, turmeric, maple syrup, soy sauce, and garlic powder.
+- In the meantime, whisk grapeseed oil, cider vinegar, cumin, turmeric, maple syrup, soy sauce, and garlic powder.
 Set aside.